conan-io/conan-io.github.io/_posts/2022-08-21-New-conan-release-1-51.markdown

   named
   [tools.cmake.cmaketoolchain.presets:max_schema_version](https://docs.conan.io/en/latest/reference/conanfile/tools/cmake/cmaketoolchain.html#cmaketoolchain)
   to define which schema version is used for the files *CMakePresets.json* and *CMakeUserPresets.json*.
-By default the version schema of the generated *CMakeUserPresets.json* is **4** and the schema for the *CMakePresets.json* is **3**, so be aware that they require CMake >= 3.23.
+By default, the version schema of the generated *CMakeUserPresets.json* is **4** and the schema for the *CMakePresets.json* is **3**, so be aware that they require CMake >= 3.23.